ShunshunL/shunshunl-blog/_posts/2020-04-27-how-promise-works-in-javascript.md

 Here you can see that `.catch()` and `.then()` also return a Promise, meaning they can be chained.

 ### In Summary:
-- Use `Promise` when handling asynchorous code
+- Use `Promise` when handling asynchronous code
 - Always implement `.then()` and `.catch()`
 - You can have multiple handlers of a promise
 - If you want code to execute disregards whether the promise is rejected or fulfilled, use `.finally()`